sammck-go/pidfile/README.md

-# gopidfile
+# pidfile

-gopidfile is a simple package for managing pidfiles associated with running processes.
+pidfile is a simple package for managing pidfiles associated with running processes.

 ### Features